ZeIron16/WaterRocket_Simulator/README.md

 3- Compile and run it

-You can modify any part of the program to make it correspond to your wish.
+You can modify any part of the program to make it correspond to what you want.